tatyquebralayout/GitAdventure_game/frontend/README.md

 ## State Management

-The application uses Zustand for state management.
-The main game state is managed in `stores/gameStore.ts` and provides:
+The application uses Zustand for global state management.
+The main game state is managed in `stores/gameStore.ts`.

+Key aspects managed by the store likely include:
-- Current location tracking
+- Current game location/world
-- Inventory management
+- Player inventory
-- Visited locations history
+- Quest status and progress tracking
-- Game flags for tracking progress
+- Game flags or events

-Access the game state through the `useGame` hook in `hooks/useGame.ts`.
+- Potentially Git simulation state (branches, commits)

+Components typically access and manipulate the state using the hook exported by the store (e.g., `useGameStore`).
+Refer to `stores/gameStore.ts` and its usage (e.g., in `hooks/useGame.ts` if it exists) for specific details.